erlang/otp/HOWTO/INSTALL.md

     that has to be the same as the filename.
 You also have to define `STATIC_ERLANG_{NIF,DRIVER}` when compiling the .o files for the nif/driver.
     If your nif/driver depends on some other dynamic library, you now have to link that to the Erlang VM binary.
-This is easily achived by passing `LIBS=-llibname` to configure.
+This is easily achieved by passing `LIBS=-llibname` to configure.
 *   `--without-$app` - By default all applications in Erlang/OTP will be included
 	in a release.
 If this is not wanted it is possible to specify that Erlang/OTP